Dinu23/Quantum-Tiq-Taq-Toe/README.md

-Based on the detailed project information you provided, here is a README file tailored to your "Reinforcement Learning for Quantum Tic-Tac-Toe" project:

----

 # Reinforcement Learning for Quantum Tic-Tac-Toe

 This repository contains the code and documentation for exploring reinforcement learning (RL) techniques applied to Quantum Tic-Tac-Toe.
 The project aims to integrate quantum computing concepts with RL algorithms to create an innovative approach to the classic game of Tic-Tac-Toe.